traversys/TPL_Repo/README.md

 # TPL Repository of Custom TPL for BMC Discovery

-**Caution:** These patterns are not gauranteed to work and contain bugs.
+**Caution:** These patterns are not guaranteed to work and contain bugs.

 # Toolbox